vfarcic/vfarcic.github.io/jx/gitops.md

 <!-- .slide: data-background="img/slave.jpg" -->

 Note:
 Given that human servitude is forbidden in most of the world, we need to look for servants outside the human race.
 Today, servants are bytes that are converted into processes running inside machines.
 We (humans) are the overlords and machines are our slaves.

+<!-- .slide: data-background="../img/background/servers.jpg" -->

+Note:
 However, since it is not legal to have slaves, nor it is politically correct to call them that, we will refer to them as agents.
 So, we (humans) are overlords of agents (machines).

-<!-- .slide: data-background="../img/background/servers.jpg" -->

 <!-- .slide: data-background="../img/background/communication.jpeg" -->